stanonyime/pynojo/docs/source/devnotes.rst

     </div>

-Locale Detection Details:
+Locale detection details:

     * If the user does not login, detect the locale via Accept-Language field in the HTTP request header.
-    * TODO
+    * Cookie: TODO

-Tests
-^^^^^

-It is recommended to write test suite for some basic functions.
-Place the test scripts in stooj/tests, and execute *run-tests* to run the test suit.